JamesSagali/Retail-Databricks-ETL-Pipeline/README.md

 Materialized as views over clean Silver tables — no physical duplication.

+Dimensions here are simple filters/renames over Silver tables with no heavy aggregation, so a view avoids unnecessary storage duplication and keeps the Gold layer automatically in sync with Silver — no separate refresh step to maintain or forget.

 | Table | Source | Notes |
 |---|---|---|
 | `dim_product` | `retail_silver.product_catalog` | Filtered to `is_active = true` |